xiyuanyang-code/My-Typst-Note/README.md

 A simple CLI tool for quickly generating formatted notes written in typst and deploying them in PDF.

+## Template

+We use [dvdtyp](https://github.com/DVDTSB/dvdtyp) as the template for notes.
+Really awesome template!

+> Several modifications based on personal needs are made.

 ## Installation

 First, ensure you have [Rust](https://www.rust-lang.org/tools/install) and [Cargo](https://doc.rust-lang.org/cargo/) installed.

+For Linux system or WSL, just run the quick scripts below to install all the dependencies.

 ```bash
 bash scripts/install.sh